 Swimming Holes of the Daintree Rainforest

-With ancient plants that are as old as dinosaurs, as well as rare animals found nowhere else in the world.
-The incredible selection of animals and plant life to explore makes the rainforest one of Queensland’s most popular destinations.
-With many tours and individuals lacing up their walking shoes to head off into the unknown greenery.
+With the selection of animals and ancient plants, the Daintree is one of Queensland’s most popular travel destinations.
+There are many tours and travellers lacing up their walking shoes to head off into the unknown greenery.

 • Mossman Gorge